Yudodissed/dfrep/README.md

 # FAQ

+## Why does response time vary so much?
+  In short, because of DiamondFires anti-spam feature.
+Each time dfrep sends a message, it calculates the cooldown it needs until it can send another message.
+This means it is sending messages as fast as possible, but if multiple users are using it at once, it may lag behind by a lot.
+On average, it takes a cooldown of about two to three seconds per message.

 ## What does "Trusted User" mean?
   A trusted user is someone who has proven themselves to be responsible and reputable.
 This is represented by a badge on their profile.
 As a trusted user, they can use some commands others can't, and have a reduced cooldown on some commands.
 This badge can currently be earned by gaining at least 5 total karma.